 The Company adopted the provisions of FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109" (FIN 48) on April 1, 2007.
 FIN 48 prescribes the recognition and measurement of a tax position taken or expected to be taken in a tax return.
 It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The Company performed a comprehensive review of its tax positions in accordance with recognition standards established by FIN 48.
-In this regard, an uncertain tax position represents the company's expected treatment of a tax position taken in a filed tax return, or planned to be taken in a future tax return, that has not been reflected in measuring income tax expense for financial reporting purposes.
+In this regard, an uncertain tax position represents the Company's expected treatment of a tax position taken in a filed tax return, or planned to be taken in a future tax return, that has not been reflected in measuring income tax expense for financial reporting purposes.
 As a result of this review, the Company does not believe that it has included any "uncertain tax positions" in its federal tax return or any of the state or foreign income tax returns it is currently filing or has filed.
-At the adoption date of April 1, 2007 and June 30, 2007, the Company had no unrecognized tax benefits.
-The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-As of the adoption date of April 1, 2007 and June 30, 2007, the Company had no accrued interest related to uncertain tax positions.
+At the adoption date of April 1, 2007 and September 30, 2007, the Company had no unrecognized tax benefits.
+The Company recognizes interest and penalties related to uncertain tax positions.
 The Company files federal, state and foreign income tax returns.
 Major tax jurisdictions include the U.S. and Austria.
-All years from 1991 to the current year remain open and subject to examination in Austria.
+All years from 1991 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subj